LaurenWaknin/Coin-game/README.md

 # Coin-game

-Try to gather as many coins without falling in the canions
+Try to collect as many coins as possible without falling into the canions

 -Use the left and right arrows to turn